Dormer Andrews: Education and military service

 He resumed his university study and graduated with a Bachelor of Arts in 1944 and a Bachelor of Law in 1947.

 Legal career

-He did articles at the firm of Williams and Williams, was admitted as a barrister in 1947.
-He practised at the Queensland bar for the next 11 years.
+He did articles at the firm of Williams and Williams and was admitted as a barrister in 1947.
+This is when he started his practice at the Queensland bar for the next 11 years.

 He was appointed a judge on the District Court of Queensland in April 1959 and as a judge of the Supreme Court of Queensland in May 1971.

 In 1982, although he was only the ninth most senior justice in the court, he was the choice of the premier, Joh Bjelke-Petersen, for the post of Chief Justice.
 This choice was strongly opposed in cabinet by the Liberal Party, and Walter Campbell was appointed as a compromise candidate.

-In 1985 Campbell left the Supreme Court to take up an appointment as state governor and Andrews was appointed Chief Justice.
+In 1985, Campbell left the Supreme Court to take up an appointment as state governor and Andrews was appointed Chief Justice.

 He retired in 1989 when he reached the statutory retirement age of 70.